Personal accident cover for car insurance explained

 Should I consider taking out a separate personal accident insurance policy?

-For the most comprehensive cover, it might be worth taking out a standalone personal accident insurance policy.
-This may be more comprehensive than an add-on to a car insurance policy.
+For more wide-ranging cover, it might be worth taking out a standalone personal accident insurance policy.
+This may be more comprehensive than an add-on to a car insurance policy because it could cover accidents and injuries caused in other contexts, for example while you’re working or playing sports.

 What should I look for when taking out personal accident car insurance?